ebbnbeau/automate_excel_2020/README.md

 ## Cut this monthly task duration by 90%, and preserved my sanity.

 Background:
 I had a monthly sales transaction file (excel) that I pull from our SAP database for the entire company (on average 200k rows 40 columns).
 I was responsible to clean, transform, distribute, and calculate commissions for 45+ sales reps.
+Had a file that contained sales rep information and file locations.
+Looped through the task roadmap for each sales rep file.

 Files:
 1. Monthly sales transaction file